The 2023 Footcandle Film Festival. September 18th through 24th.

 The Footcandle Film Festival is designed to bring unique, challenging and entertaining films to Western North Carolina every September.
 The festival is being held by the founders and members of the Footcandle Film Society, a 600-member group dedicated to screening and discussing films on a monthly basis.
 The society was formed in late 2007 by Alan Jackson & Chris Frye.
 The inaugural film festival was held in September of 2015.

 WHEN WILL THE 2023 FILM LINEUP BE ANNOUNCED?

 The festival film selections and schedule will be announced in July.
 At that time, you will be able to see the full festival schedule and buy tickets or festival passes.
 Come back this summer for more information!

 WHAT ARE THE AWARDS AND PRIZES?

 Both feature-length and short films will be screened at this year’s festival.
-At the award ceremony that ends the festival weekend, the following awards will be announced: one (1) “Best Narrative Feature”, one (1) “Best Narrative Short”, one (1) “Best Documentary Feature”, one (1) “Best Documentary Short” selected by a jury, and one (1) “Audience Favorite Feature” and one (1) “Audience Favorite Short” selected by those in attendance.
+At the award ceremony that ends the festival weekend, the following awards will be announced: “Best Narrative Feature”, “Best Narrative Short”, “Best Documentary Feature”, “Best Documentary Short”, and “Best Youth International Short Film”, which all selected by a jury, and then the “Audience Favorite Narrative Feature”, “Audience Favorite Documentary Feature”, “Audience Favorite Narrative Short Film”, “Audience Favorite Documentary Short Film” and the “Audience Favorite Youth International Short Film” which are all voted on and selected by those in attendance.

-This project was supported by the United Arts Council of Catawba County through the North Carolina Arts Council, with funding from the State of North Carolina and the National Endowment for the Arts, which believes that a great nation deserves great art.
+This project has been supported in past years by the United Arts Council of Catawba County through the North Carolina Arts Council, a division of the Department of Natural and Cultural Resources, with funding from the State of North Carolina from the National Endowment for the Arts.